 - The Headteacher may wish to meet applicants to discuss each application on its own merits

 - Penalty Notices (fines) will be used when parents choose to remove their child(ren) from school during term-time without the permission of the Headteacher.

 We hope all parents will acknowledge and understand the limitations placed on schools in granting any leave in term time.
 Therefore, we need parents to support the school in our efforts to reduce unnecessary absence and thus minimise the impact on the education of our pupils.

 Similarly, good time-keeping is also essential – children who are late to school often feel embarrassed and often miss important elements of the day’s learning.

-The National Association of Headteachers (NAHT) has advised its members (including Mr Cross) to adopt advice that aims to clarify what is meant by an ‘exceptional’ reason for absence.
+The National Association of Headteachers (NAHT) has advised its members to adopt advice that aims to clarify what is meant by an ‘exceptional’ reason for absence.
 The guidance also provides a clear analysis of the key issues.
-Mr Cross will be using this advice from when considering applications from parents for pupil absence during term-time.
+Mr Hargreaves will be using this advice from when considering applications from parents for pupil absence during term-time.
 Family holidays in term time are not considered exceptional circumstances.